NoumenaDigital/npl-integrations/README.md

 # npl-integrations

-The npl-integrations repo contains a sample project that demonstrates how to integrate with the NPL engine using different programming languages and frameworks.
+The npl-integrations repo contains a sample project that demonstrates how to integrate with [Noumena's Operating Engine](https://documentation.noumenadigital.com/engine/applications/engine/) using different programming languages and frameworks.
 It includes a Python listener service, a typescript React webapp, and a python Streamlit UI.